Ecotrust/madrona-priorities/data_prep.md

 ## Attributes check
 - Conservation Features and Costs must be represented by numeric attribute fields
-- Numeric fields must differentiate between zero (no habitat), a positive number (some measure of habitat) and a negative nuill value (eg `-999` representing no information for that planning unit)
+- Numeric fields must differentiate between zero (no habitat), a positive number (some measure of habitat) and a negative null value (eg `-999` representing no information for that planning unit).
+    Negative non-null values are not valid.
-- Data must contain at least one Integer field for the feature ID.
-This must be unique.
+- dat20120821_Merc.shp must contain at least one integer field for the feature id. this must be unique.
 - Data must contain at least one Text field for the planning unit name (cannot be numeric!)

 ## Data processing